mschmitt/pybme280/README.md

-BME280 on Raspi, as a prometheus sensor.
+BME280 on Raspi, as a prometheus exporter.

 ```
 cd /usr/local